AndrewChan2022/ikrigretarget/README.md

 develop maya plugin based on this lib

-render the skeleton and animation
+render the skeleton and animation so easy debug

 # Acknowledgements